Skaggs, Steven - Fire Signs: A Semiotic Theory for Graphic Design

 Semiotics is the study of signs and significations; graphic design creates visual signs meant to create a certain effect in the mind (a “FireSign”).
 Skaggs provides a network of explicit concepts and terminology for a practice that has made implicit use of semiotics without knowing it.
 He offers an overview of the metaphysics of visual perception and the notion of visual entities, and, drawing on the pragmatic semiotics of the philosopher Charles Sanders Peirce, looks at visual experience as a product of the action of signs.
 He introduces three conceptual tools for analyzing works of graphic design—semantic profiles, the functional matrix, and the visual gamut—that allow visual “personality types” to emerge and enable a greater understanding of the range of possibilities for visual elements.
 Finally, he applies these tools to specific analyses of typography.

-This item is available for checkout.
+This item is currently checked out.